History of Latin America

 The Spanish conquest of the Inca Empire in South America in the 1530s, added to their conquest of the Aztec Empire in Mexico and Central America in the 1520s, gave the Spanish the second biggest empire in world history to date, after the Mongol Empire of the 1200s.
 The Spanish destroyed the ancient cultures they found, while European diseases wiped out much of the local population.
 Spanish rule was restricted mainly to the big cities and road systems, with the more sparsely inhabited interior still only partly colonized by 1800.
 The main benefit of the empire was the huge wealth of silver mined in Bolivia and brought back to Spain in fleets that regularly crossed the Atlantic Ocean.
 This wealth funded Spanish armies in Europe and underpinned all European trade.

 In 1494 Spain and Portugal agreed the Treaty of Tordesillas, which gave all land west of an imaginary line of longitude drawn on the globe to Spain and all land east of the line to Portugal.
 This allowed Portugal to colonize Brazil, which they had discovered in 1500.
-From around 1540 large numbers of Portuguese settled in Brazil.
-Portuguese slavers penetrated the interior, expanding Portuguese control far into the continent.
-By the late 17th century, the enslavement of local people had almost ceased, although the importing of African slaves continued on a large scale.
+From around 1540 large numbers of Portuguese settled in Brazil to set up sugar plantations.
+Some settlers penetrated the interior, looking for gold and for Native slaves to work on the plantations.
+Portuguese landowners soon turned to importing millions of slaves from Africa instead.
 The main threat to the Portuguese came from the Dutch, who overran northeast Brazil in 1630 and kept the territory they had gained until they were expelled in 1654.

 Independence from Spain